nikovacevic/bubble/docs/MODEL.md

 POST /auth/logout
 ```

-#### User
+#### Account
 We should try to maintain as little personal information as possible.
 Perhaps just ID, email, and name to start.
-(And photo?)

 How should access control work?
 Roles and resources?
 Just roles?
-How do we tie a user to a venue with permissions?
+How do we tie an account to a venue with permissions?

-Get a list of users
+Get a list of accounts
 ```
-GET /user
+GET /account
 ```
-Add a new user (e.g. invite a user to join via email?)
+Add a new account (e.g. invite a account to join via email?)
 ```
-POST /user
+POST /account
 ```
-Update a user (keep edit history?)
+Update a account (keep edit history?)
 ```
-PUT /user/{id}
+PUT /account/{id}
 ```
-Delete a user
+Delete a account
 ```
-DELETE /user/{id}
+DELETE /account/{id}
 ```

 #### Venue